microweber/microweber/readme.md

 ```

-There is also little [documentation available here](http://help.microweber.com/apidocs/ "")
+There is a lot more.
+We are constantly updating this document.